5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 Cauldron Falls in the late afternoon.
 You wouldn’t think the village is metres away.

-You can walk on the right side where I am or cross the bridge to the left-hand side where the rocky ledge is in the photograph’s background for a closer view.
+For a closer view, you can walk on the right side, where I am or cross the bridge to the left-hand side, where the rocky ledge is in the photograph’s background.

 Aysgill Force

 I stayed at the YHA in Hawes.
-It was here that I learnt about one of the most impressive waterfalls in the Yorkshire Dales, Aysgill Force.
-It is about a 30-minute walk behind the village of Gayle, which was behind Hawes.
+Here, I learnt about one of the most impressive waterfalls in the Yorkshire Dales, Aysgill Force.
+It is about a 30-minute walk behind the village of Gayle, which is behind Hawes.

 You can walk up the road, and as you get to the farm, you should hear the falls.
 Walk a bit further until you get to the stile, then walk down to the river with a bridge to the path on the other side.

-A hundred metres or so further back, you’ll find these surprising falls with a massive drop of 40 feet.
+A hundred metres or so further back, you’ll find the surprising Aysgill Force with a massive drop of 40 feet.

 Aysgill Falls Yorkshire Dales